skylee01244/fridge_project/BasicRoadmap.md

 learning order:
 HTML -> CSS -> Javascript -> SQL -> Python/PHP/Ruby -> Python Flask/Django, PHP Larvel, Ruby on Rails -> JSON

+HTML (HyperText Markup Language):

+- Start with HTML as it forms the foundation of web development.
+Learn how to create the structure of web pages, including headings, paragraphs, lists, and input fields.
+    CSS (Cascading Style Sheets):

+-   Once you're comfortable with HTML, move on to CSS to learn how to style your web pages.
+Understand concepts like selecting elements, applying styles, and managing  layouts.

+JavaScript:

+- Next, dive into JavaScript to add interactivity and dynamic behavior to your web pages.
+Learn about variables, functions, control structures, DOM manipulation, and event handling.

+SQL (Structured Query Language):

+- After gaining proficiency in front-end development, start learning SQL to understand how to create and manipulate databases.
+Learn about database design, querying data, and managing database operations.

+Python/PHP/Ruby (Choose one as your back-end language):

+- Once you have a grasp of front-end technologies and databases, choose a back-end language to learn.
+Focus on understanding the syntax, data types, control structures, and built-in functions of the chosen language.

+Python Flask/Django, PHP Laravel, Ruby on Rails (Frameworks for back-end):

+- Once you're comfortable with the back-end language, explore frameworks that streamline web development in your chosen language.
+Learn how to use the framework's features to build web applications more efficiently.

+JSON (JavaScript Object Notation):

+- Finally, learn about JSON as a data interchange format to facilitate communication between the front-end and back-end of your website.
+Understand how to serialize and deserialize JSON data and integrate it into your web application.
+By following this order, you'll build a strong foundation in web development and gradually progress from creating static web pages to building dynamic web applications with a back-end server and database integration.